yankh764/mdoc/README.md

     ```

 ## Usage
-* It's very recommended to read the help message before using the program.
+* It's highly recommended to read the help message before using the program.
 You can do that by typing:
     ```Bash
     USER # mdoc
     ```